-The philosopher Socrates said "when debate is lost, slander becomes the tool of the loser."
+Socrates said 'When the debate is lost, slander becomes the tool of the losers.'

-The classical Greek philosopher Socrates is a fixture of literature and culture, but his legacy is complicated by the fact that material attributed to him isn’t always directly from him, but from a variety of indirect sources:
+The classical Greek philosopher Socrates is a fixture of literature and culture, but his legacy is complicated by the fact that what we know of him hasn’t come to us directly from him, but from a variety of secondary and indirect sources.

 ‘When the debate is lost, slander becomes the tool of the loser.’ -Socrates.

 Online searches for the existence of this quote prior to 2010 either produced very sparse results or pointed to posts and pages that had been updated since that year.
 The absolute earliest Socratic attribution of this phrase we were able to locate came from the social literature site GoodReads, where it appeared in 2008.